 Mother Nature has provided us with two groups of food: plant foods and animal foods.
 These two groups work differently in the body and both are important to be consumed.
 Human beings are omnivores: we have evolved on this planet eating everything we could find in our immediate environment from both plants and animals.
-That is what researchers like Weston A Price have confirmed in their extensive study of traditional cultures around the world.
+That is what researchers like Weston A. Price have confirmed in their extensive study of traditional cultures around the world.
 Let us have a look at these two groups of natural foods in more detail.

 In order to consume the energy of the sun in the form of herbivorous animals Mother Nature has designed the next group of life - predators.
 Wolves, lions, tigers, foxes, etc. cannot digest plant matter because they are equipped with a very different digestive system.
-Human digestive system is similar to the gut of predatory animals: our digestive system is fairly short and we have only one stomach with virtually no bacteria in it.
+Human digestive system is similar to the gut of predatory animals: we have only one small stomach with virtually no bacteria in it.
 In fact our human stomach is designed to produce acid and pepsin, which are only able to break down meat, fish, milk and eggs.
-In short our digestive systems have been designed to best cope with animal foods.12 People knew this fact for millennia.
-They knew that the best foods for them come from animals; they would only eat plants as a supplement to meat or when animal foods were in short supply.
+As the food moves out of our stomachs into the intestines, pancreatic enzymes and bile are added to the mix to break down the food further and absorb it.
+In short our digestive systems have been designed to best cope with animal foods.
+People knew this fact for millennia.
+They knew that the most nourishing foods for them came from animals; they would only eat plants as a supplement to meat or when animal foods were in short supply.

 If we cook and prepare the plant foods properly, can't we live on them?
 That is exactly what Helen tried to do: she prepared all her food at home from natural plant ingredients.
 She cooked rice, oats, quinoa and buckwheat, she made her own bread, she cooked beans and lentils, she snacked on nuts and fruit and consumed lots of vegetables.
 Why did she get into trouble?
 Let us see.